sourcegraph/handbook/content/ce/index.md

 ## Meetings

-- CE team and account strategy meeting (weekly on Tuesdays): Open team discussion about any topics, plus time for any team member to present specific situations occurring in their accounts and get advice from the rest of the team.
+* CE team and account strategy meeting (weekly on Tuesdays): Open team discussion about any topics, plus time for any team member to present specific situations occurring in their accounts and get advice from the rest of the team.
-- Demo workshop (weekly on Fridays): A weekly super chill, no-pressure, no-stress place where you can show off your new demo ideas and get helpful demo feedback/tips from team members.
+* Demo workshop (weekly on Fridays): A weekly super chill, no-pressure, no-stress place where you can show off your new demo ideas and get helpful demo feedback/tips from team members.
-- CE team hangout (weekly on Fridays): An open forum to ask questions, collaborate, and chat as a team.
+* CE team hangout (weekly on Fridays): An open forum to ask questions, collaborate, and chat as a team.
-- Product backlog review (weekly on Fridays): Discuss product feedback and requirements with the Product and Sales teams.
+* Product backlog review (weekly on Fridays): Discuss product feedback and requirements with the Product and Sales teams.
 To join, find it on a team member's calendar and add yourself.
+* Support team meetings are described in [team rituals](support-team-rituals.md)

 ## Pre-sales and post-sales